-Senior Managers (HoEd and RM) have the discretion to classify up to 5 days paid dependency absence per annum, deductible from their paid annual sickness entitlement (for part time staff a pro rata allowance is made).
+The YARSM has the discretion to classify up to 5 days paid dependency absence per annum, deductible from their paid annual sickness entitlement (for part time staff a pro rata allowance is made).
 In exceptional circumstances staff may ask the Attendance Panel to consider enhancing the paid dependency absence classification deductible from their sickness entitlement.